nuxt/vue-meta/docs/guide/special.md

 - the value of `[contentKeyName]` or `innerHTML` keys for `collection` types as [`meta`](/api/#meta)
 :::

-The following might be a bit-farfetched, but its just an example
+The following might be a bit-far-fetched, but its just an example
 ```js
 // parent
 metaInfo: {